Detox: An Important First Step

 Why Choose Tranquil Shores?

-At Tranquil Shores, we believe in preserving our client’s dignity through the detox and rehab process.
+Tranquil Shores uses an integrated recovery model to transition you from one stage of the recovery process to the next.
+Upon completion of the program, Tranquil Shores offers free group therapy to our alumni.
+We believe in preserving our client’s dignity through the detox and rehab process.
 Addiction can be difficult to face, but we try to make recovery a welcome relief from the pain and anxiety of addiction.